mattbriggs/semantic-diagrams/authoring_guide.md

   ```

 - **Invalid Diagram Type**: Make sure that the `type` in the `diagram` section is one of the supported values (`graph`, `flowchart`, `erDiagram`, `classDiagram`).

----

-Let me know if that helps or if you need any changes!